 Does the State of Michigan accept electronic payments (i.e., debit card, credit cards and eChecks)?

-New for tax year 2016: Direct debit from a checking or savings account when the return is e-filed and supported by the software.
+Yes.
+You may choose a direct debit from a checking or savings account when the return is e-filed and supported by the software.
 A direct debit is a tax payment electronically withdrawn from the taxpayer’s bank account through the tax software used to electronically file the individual income tax return.
 Submitting the electronic return with the direct debit information provided, acts as the taxpayer’s authorization to withdraw the funds from their bank account.
 Requesting the direct payment is voluntary and only applies to the electronic return that is being filed.

-Also see the e-Payments system FAQs for details
+See the e-Payments system FAQs for details.